WasmEdge/WasmEdge/README.md

 $ ./ssvmProxyTests
 ```

-## ssvm-evmc (SSVM with Ewasm runtime of evmc VM implementation)
+## ssvm-evmc (SSVM with Ewasm runtime with EVMC integration)

+SSVM-EVMC is a Ewasm runtime which is compatible with [EVMC](https://github.com/ethereum/evmc).
-SSVM-EVMC is a VM implementation shared library compatible with [evmc](https://github.com/ethereum/evmc).
+Please notice that SSVM-EVMC is not a standalone tool but a shared library which can initialize and execute by EVMC interface.
-The built library will be placed at `build/tools/ssvm-evmc/libssvmEVMC.so` on Linux or `build/tools/ssvm-evmc/libssvmEVMC.dylib` on MacOS.
+The built library will be placed at `<your/build/folder>/tools/ssvm-evmc/libssvmEVMC.so` on Linux or `<your/build/folder>/tools/ssvm-evmc/libssvmEVMC.dylib` on MacOS.

 ## Run ssvm-proxy (SSVM with general wasm runtime and JSON input/output)